linhdo1308/Netflix_data_cleaning_and_analysis_project/README.md

 Tools Used:
 - Python: data extraction and preliminary transformation
-- SQL: data cleaning, transformation, modeling and analysis
+- SQL (PostgreSQL): data cleaning, transformation, modeling and analysis

 ## Project Steps:
 ### 1. Extract Data using Python and load data into SQL